csaid/csaid.github.io/_posts/2016-02-28-an-animated-look-at-local-maxima.md

 ---
 layout: post
-title: An animated look at local maxima and product space
+title: Four pitfalls of hill climbing
-description: An animated look at local maxima, novelty effects, hill climbing, and differentiation.
+description: An animated look at local maxima, novelty effects, differentiation, emergent maxima.
 ---

 <meta charset="utf-8">

-If you spend any time in the tech industry, you are bound to hear someone say that a product could be in a “local maximum”.
-In a local maximum, small changes to a product seem to make it worse, and it’s hard to make the big change that could bring you to a global maximum.

-The term “local maximum” is often used a bit loosely.
-In this post, I want to show some animations that describe how the term is sometimes used to express two totally different ideas.
-I then want to use these animations to describe some other popular ideas in product design.
+One of the great developments in product design has been the adoption of A/B testing.
+Instead of just guessing what is best for your customers, you can offer a product variant to a subset of customers and measure how well it works.
+While undeniably useful, A/B testing is sometimes said to encourage too much "hill climbing", an incremental and short-sighted style of product development that emphasizes easy and immediate wins.

+Discussion around hill climbing can sometimes get a bit vague, so I thought I would make some animations that describe four distinct pitfalls.

+#### Local maxima

+If you incrementally hill climb around a local maximum, you may never find the global maximum that could lead to much bigger reward.
+This can happen when intermediate versions of a product are worse than more fully realized extremes.

-Local maxima can be illustrated with hill diagrams like the one below.
+Local maxima and global maxima can be illustrated with hill diagrams like the one below.
 Each video frame is a time step.
 The horizontal axis is not time, but instead represents product space collapsed into a single dimension.
 In reality, of course, there are many dimensions that a product could explore.

 <div class="wrapper">
   <div class="inner" id="plot1"></div>
 </div>

-The diagram above describes how an intermediate version of a product may be worse than more fully realized extremes.
-This idea is wrapped up in concerns about *incrementalism*: If a product only explores small local changes, it may never find the much bigger change that could lead to larger reward.
+#### Emergent maxima

-Sometimes people use the term “local maximum” to describe concerns about *short-termism*: By running short A/B tests, you might not realize that a change that initially seems bad may be good in the long run.
+If you run short A/B tests, or A/B tests that do not fully capture network effects, you might not realize that a change that initially seems bad may be good in the long run.
 This idea, which is distinct from concerns about incrementalism, can be described with a dynamic reward function animation.
 As before, the horizontal axis is product space, each video frame represents a time step, and the vertical axis represents immediate, measurable reward.

 <div class="wrapper">
   <div class="inner" id="plot2"></div>